mssamhan31/Solar-Curtailment/README.md

 we decide that it is a non V-Watt enabled site.

-================@ Samhan Please re-write this V-Watt response detection section as it is very difficult to understand.
-Try to use simpler sentences and terms.
-We can discuss further if you have any difficulty.
-=================@Baran, sure I added more explanation and illustration.

 ### V-Watt Curtailment Calculation
 For a V-Watt enabled site, the curtailed energy is equal to the expected energy generated subtracted by the actual energy generated.
-The expected energy generated and the actual energy generated are calculate by the time-series power data and time-series expected power data using the Expected Energy Generation Method by polyfit estimation mentioned below.
+The expected energy generated and the actual energy generated are calculated by the time-series power data and time-series expected power data using the Expected Energy Generation Method by polyfit estimation mentioned before.

 ### Sample File Creation
 The raw time series D-PV data is from Solar Analytics which consists of a monthly data with 500 sites mixed into a file.
 In this tool, we analyze a specific site for a certain date.
 So, for testing purpose, we create sample simply by filtering the data for a certain day and certain site.